 Attracting the visitor attractions fans

-Last week the Association of Leading Visitor Attractions (ALVA) revealed the British Museum as the most visited tourist attraction in Britain, with just under six million visitors in 2017.
+The Association of Leading Visitor Attractions (ALVA) recently revealed the British Museum as the most visited tourist attraction in Britain, with just under six million visitors in 2017.

 There are all sorts of different types of visitor attractions for days out and you might expect those who visit them to be very different as a result, but there are also remarkably frequent similarities.
 A visit to a prominent attraction can result in spending a significant amount of money and so for marketers promoting days out at big attractions, it is crucial to understand what makes those who visit major attractions different to each other as well as similar.